Juvenile Records in Minnesota

 Records of juvenile court delinquency actions are accessible to the minor “Respondent” and their parents or guardians.
 But in general, no one outside of the court and law enforcement systems may see “traditional juvenile court” records.
 So others need a court Order.
 However, the law makes other limited exceptions.

 The exceptions to limited access:

 - The “victim” may get the name and age of the juvenile, the act, date of the offense, and case disposition.
 Minn.
 Stat. §260B.171, subd.
 4

-- A county attorney may give the referring law enforcement agency a summary of the results of that referral, including details of any court disposition.
+- A county attorney may give the referring law enforcement agency a summary of the results, including details of court disposition.
 Minn.
 Stat. §260B.171, subd.
 4

 - Schools can get access to court disposition orders in certain cases.
 Minn.
 Stat.§260B.171, subd.
 3

 - Law enforcement agencies and prosecutors see records of adjudications, court transcripts, and delinquency petitions, Minn.
 Stat. §260B.171, subd.
 1. And “criminal justice agencies” and public defenders can see them as well.
 Minn.
 Stat. § 299C.095, subd.
 1(a).

 - The Minnesota Bureau of Criminal Apprehension (BCA) can:

 “disseminate a juvenile adjudication history record in connection with a background check required by statute or rule and performed on a licensee, license applicant, or employment applicant or performed under section 299C.62 or 624.713. … A consent for release of information from an individual who is the subject of a juvenile adjudication history is not effective … Data maintained under section 243.166 [Registration of Predatory Offenders], released in conjunction with a background check, regardless of the age of the offender at the time of the offense” is lawful.”Minn.
 Stat. § 299C.095, subd.
 1(b).

-- Certain Minnesota statutes require or permit access to a juvenile adjudication history as a condition to employment in specified occupations (for example, licensing by the Minnesota Department of Human Services).
-In those situations, the BCA has authority to release juvenile records relating to qualifying adjudications.
+- Certain Minnesota statutes require or permit access to a juvenile adjudication history as a condition to employment in specified occupations.
+So, examples include licensing by the Minnesota Department of Human Services.
+And in those situations, the BCA has authority to release juvenile records relating to qualifying adjudications.
 Minn.
 Stat. § 299C.095, subd.
 1(b).